 - Attainable goals are possible to reach, so they motivate you to push forward, but they’re also at least a little challenging to motivate you to do your best.

 - Relevant goals have an impact on your life and career, so they actually make a difference when you achieve them.

 - Time-bound goals have a deadline that tells you how to organize your work, and they give you a sense of urgency that helps you focus on your work.

-In addition to setting SMART goals you can also make a goal setting worksheet, in order to always have your goals in mind:
+In addition to setting SMART goals, you can also make a goal-setting worksheet to always have your goals in mind:

-- Plan the actions that will lead you to goals – compile a weekly to-do list, define your priority tasks, and write down your objectives.
+- Plan the actions that will lead you to your goals.
+In other words, compile a weekly to-do list, define your priority tasks, and write down your objectives.

 Interested in goal setting for students?
 Check out our all-inclusive article on student productivity: